stephanmantler/hermod/README.md

 ## Usage

-Configure and install prerequisites.
+### Connecting with Reddit
 Fire it up.

+Send an empty email to `hermod-reg@...` (subject and content do not matter).
+Wait for a reply to be delivered to you.
+It should contain a link to reddit.
+Open this link and agree to authenticate.
+Wait for the redirection to complete (this may take a moment); then you can close the window.

+From then on, hermod should start to collect digest messages for you.

+### Reading and responding to digests
 Wait for digest messages to arrive in your mailbox.

 To reply, add your responses inline keeping the annotations in brackets intact (quoting and/or deleting other text is fine).
 The subject is irrelevant.
 For example, the reply mail could be:

     Subject: Re: Activity on Reddit - 5 items
     From: user@example.com